gamechanger/dusty/docs/specs/lib-specs.md

 it can be controlled using the `dusty repos` command.

 Repos can be specified using either a URL or an absolute path to a Git repo on your local filesystem.
-If a repo URL starts with http, http will be used to clone the repo.
+If a repo URL starts with `https`, HTTPS will be used to clone the repo.
 Note that this will only work with public repositories.
-By default, ssh is used to clone repos.
+By default, SSH is used to clone repos.

 `repo` is required in lib specs.